-Six walks along the water
+Six walks by the water

 |

-Six walks along the water
+Six walks by the water

 We show you tours in Düsseldorf and the surrounding area that take you along bodies of water.

-To the origin of the Düssel
+The origin of the Düssel

-Vacation feeling at Unterbacher Lake
+Vacation feeling at Unterbacher See

 Always the Rhine in view

-Lake idyll in Langenfeld-Richrath
+Idyllic lake in Langenfeld-Richrath

 Lake Niers